 The shortlisted titles are:

-The PEN Ackerley prize was established in memory of Joe Randolph Ackerley (1896-1967), the author and long-time literary editor of The Listener magazine.
-The prize is awarded annually to a literary autobiography of outstanding merit, written by an author of British nationality and published in the UK in the previous year.
-The PEN Ackerley prize is judged by biographer and historian Peter Parker (chair), writer and painter Colin Spencer, author Georgina Hammick and historian and biographer Richard Davenport-Hines.
-The winner receives a cheque for £3,000.
+The PEN/Ackerley prize was established in memory of Joe Randolph Ackerley (1896-1967), an author and long-time literary editor of The Listener magazine.
+The Prize is awarded annually to a literary autobiography of outstanding merit, written by an author of British nationality and published in the UK in the previous year.
+The 2011 winner was Michael Frayn.